 Sky, sand, and water so gentle there is barely a movement you could call a wave.
 It is more like a swimming pool - in color, too - that’s now being slightly disturbed by a breeze.

 But there is so little breeze here.

 I glance up and to the right, and again only see sky.
 It is a strange feeling to be disconnected.
 No alerts, no sense of being in the know.
 No idea the outside temperature (it was just hot), or what else may be going on in the world.

 It was so quiet, that for the first day or two I wasn’t sure if I ever relaxed or just felt lonely.

 I sink into the bar stool.
 Jorge humors me again with a pina colada.
 It was all I was ordering, but nothing screamed vacation like one, I thought.
 He even puts a little umbrella in it, a cherry, and a floater on top.

-That odd, drinking-in-the-day headache faded away again to the continued numbing buzz.
+That hazy, drinking-in-the-day headache faded away again to the continued numbing buzz.
 It was the only way I’ve found so far to work through the pain of the other headache - something like eye strain maybe - that continued imbalanced state where your eyes are used to a behavior, and now you’ve taken it away.